 KHENPO'S BLOG

-~Depicted from THE HANDBOOK'S FOR LIFE JOURNEY -On The Three Poisons-How to Confront Anger
+~Depicted from THE HANDBOOK'S FOR LIFE JOURNEY - On Death And Rebirth-How to Take Rebirth

 In other words, a Buddhist practitioner need not necessarily eat poorly and dress poorly, or think he or she must refrain from using the good things in life.
 This would also be a form of attachment.
 The main point is not to develop greed for these things.